jbtrystram/devconf24-coreos-workshop/README.md

 You should notice that you cannot log into it for now.
 Let's fix that.

+TIP: You can escape out of the console by pressing `Ctrl + ]` \
+As long as you use this script, VMs will be destroyed when you escape the console, so you can launch another.

 ## 2 - Create your first ignition config

 The provisionned environment (a coreOS machine) you've been given access to should have all the tools you need.